AchrafKassioui/Learning-iOS-Dev/README.md

 Sorting a dictionary is useful in scenarios where the unordered nature of dictionaries doesn't suit your needs, such as when generating user interface elements that list content in a sorted manner.

-## Xcode shortcuts
+## Xcode Shortcuts

 *Started 17 February 2024*

 - Control + I : auto-indent code
 - Control + M : format objects into multiple lines.
 Useful for function signatures or hierarchical data structures
 - Control + 6 : search your methods and symbols
-- Command + 0 : show/hide the file navigator
+- Command + 0 : show/hide file navigator
-- Command + Option + Enter : show/hide the live preview
+- Command + Option + Enter : show/hide live preview
+- Command + Option + P: refresh live preview
 - Command + Option + [ : move a line up
 - Command + Option + ] : move a line down

-## Dealing with optionals and unwrapping
+## Dealing with Optionals and Unwrapping

 *12 February 2024*